ezsystems/ezplatform/README.md

  - Introduces concept of "web sites" allowing you to manage several within one installation
  - Allows to rapidly set up *Contextual override* of content display twig templates as well as controller based on Content type, section, and much more.
  - Helpers, services, events and signals allowing you to efficiently create everything from simple web sites to complex applications
-- **PlatformUIBundle**: A modern, extensible "Backend" UI for managing content & administering the site
+- **PlatformUIBundle**: A modern, extensible "backend" UI for managing content & administering the site

 ### Further information:
 *eZ Studio* is a commercial software which adds advanced features for editorial teams and media companies, 100% built on top of *eZ Platform* APIs.